webmeier/learnjs/README.md

     7. [Prototype](lessons/08.object-oriented-programming/07.prototype.md)
     8. [Inheritance through Prototype](lessons/08.object-oriented-programming/08.inheritance-through-prototype.md)

-## Slack Channel
+## Private Community

-Since you pre-ordered JSF, you have access to the Slack channel to learn together with your peers.
-To join the slack channel, head over to [this link](https://zellwk-slack.herokuapp.com) and fill in your best email.
+Since you pre-ordered Learn JavaScript, you have access to the Slack (the app we're using for the private community) to learn together with your peers.
+To join the slack group, head over to [this link](https://zellwk-slack.herokuapp.com) and fill in your best email.

-You'll get an invitation to join a Slack group.
-Once you've signed in, join the #learn-javascript Slack channel.
+You'll get an invitation to join a Slack group. **Once you've signed in, join the #learn-javascript Slack channel**.

 ## Spot a typo?